agiledev-students-fall2022/project-proposal-hello/README.md

 # 5. Scope:
 Although I do not have much experience in software development, I believe the proposal will be appropriate to be done by 4-6 beginner software engineers.
-Especially, the app is a combination of several different services.
-The team can decide to add and drop some features according to the performance of the entire semester.
+Especially, the app is a combination of several small features.
+The team can decide to add and drop some features according to the process during the project.